-If you’ve used the built-in screen capture application on a Mac frequently, you won’t have any significant issues.
+You won’t have any significant issues if you’ve used the built-in screen capture application on a Mac frequently.
 You can choose a specific portion of any image, photo, or PDF document.
-Then, the software will automatically identify the embedded text and display it on the screen.
+Then, the software will automatically identify and display the embedded text on the screen.

 The text will be automatically copied to the clipboard for later use.
 Then, launch your preferred macOS text editing or notepad application.
-Most importantly, you don’t even need an internet connection to get started.
+Most importantly, you don’t need an internet connection to start.

 Aside from the reasons mentioned above, we have a list of additional enticing features that compel anyone to use the app.
 Here we go:

 - Extract text from a non-searchable PDF file without having to process the entire document.